Azure/azure-openapi-validator/docs/avoid-additional-properties.md

 ## Output Message

-Definitions must not have properties named "additionalProperties" exept for user defined tags.
+Definitions must not have properties named "additionalProperties" except for user defined tags.

 ## Description